 England by Train

 National Rail is essentially the gateway to all train operators in England.
-Unlike the U.S. Amtrak, major routes (say from London to Liverpool) are run by different train companies (as many as 28 in all).
-First Great Western, for instance, operates itineraries from London to the Cotswolds, Cornwall and Devon, Bristol and Cardiff.
-First Capital Connect links Manchester with Birmingham and London with Cambridge.
+Unlike Amtrak in the U.S., major routes (say from London to Liverpool) are run by more than a dozen different train companies.
+Great Western Railway, for instance, operates itineraries from London to the Cotswolds, Cornwall and Devon, Bristol and Cardiff, among others.
 East Midlands Trains offers London to Leicester, Nottingham and Sheffield.
 Virgin Trains offer a range of inter-city routes, linking London with Edinburgh, Liverpool, Birmingham and Manchester.
 The bottom line is you probably won't notice who's operating on the routes you choose because you can buy your tickets through National Rail.
 That said, policies on transporting bikes and other matters do vary between lines, so you may want to check them out.

 Not part of National Rail but integral to transportation in England are services such as the Heathrow Express, with its nonstop service between London and the airport (a 15-minute trip).
 The Gatwick Express offers a similar service between Gatwick Airport and London Victoria station, with fast trains departing regularly for the city center.
 The journey takes about half an hour and, once in London, it's usually just a quick platform hop to trains departing for all corners of the country.